roman-milk/roman-milk.github.io/to-tame-a-slave.md

+===

- ****** To Tame a Slave Ch.
-04 ****** byianbabyyy© Hi guys.
+Hi guys.
 I'm so sorry this chapter took so long, but I kinda lost my muse for a bit.
 Anyways, sexy times in this chapter, which means I can get the ball rolling on more. ;) Almost done with the plot build up for a bit, so once everyone is settled, I'll be taking suggestions for possible scenarios.
 Hope you enjoy!

  *****